 | Erin Stokes, N.D. | Updated: September 26, 2018 |

 “If I’m going to take a multi, I want to take the best I can find.”
 If that sounds more like you, the MegaFood Doctor-Formulated Multi line is the way to go.
 This line was developed in conjunction with Dr. Tieraona Low Dog, M.D., an internationally recognized expert in dietary supplements, herbal medicine, women’s health and integrative medicine.
 She’s a force, and so are her formulations!
-These multivitamins provide up-to-date potencies and nutrient forms of vitamins and minerals recommended for men and women during varying phases of life,* Methylated forms of B12 and Folate, and active forms of B2 and B6.
-Having these forms present in the body is important for the B vitamins to be able to function efficiently in energy production, metabolism and more.* There’s too much packed into these multis to fit into just one tablet; it’s a two-tablet daily serving.
+These multivitamins provide up-to-date potencies and nutrient forms of vitamins and minerals recommended for men and women during varying phases of life,* Methylated forms of B12 and Folate, and active forms of B2 and B6 are included; forms that enable B vitamins to function efficiently in energy production, metabolism and more.* There’s too much packed into these multis to fit into just one tablet; it’s a two-tablet daily serving.
 This is a good thing, as it allows you to space out that supplement intake and maximize nutrient absorption.

-- Gender Specific – Women and men have different nutritional needs.
-For example, women are generally recommended to supplement with additional iron, up until menopause, while iron is not generally recommended for men in supplemental form.* These multis were formulated specifically to address those differing needs, and more.
+Women and men have different nutritional needs.
+For example, women are generally recommended to supplement with additional iron, up until menopause, while iron is not generally recommended for men in supplemental form.
+Choosing the right formula ensures you are addressing those differing needs, and more.

-- Age Specific – Nutritional needs also change as we age.
+Nutritional needs also change as we age.
 The nutrients we may need more of when we’re younger (women and iron for example), we may need less of when we’re older, and vice versa.
 For men, concerns with prostate health, for example, may become top of mind, so an optimal formula for them would address that.
-Such is the case with our Multi for Men 55+, which includes Zinc, Pumpkin Seed and Green Tea Extract to support healthy prostate function.*

 All in all, nutritional needs differ from person to person; we are all unique.
-Recommended Daily Values (%RDV) are just that: recommendations.
+Recommended Daily Values (%RDV) are just that- recommendations.
 To take your supplemental nutrition a step further, you might consider an individual nutrition plan, designed to pinpoint areas where your daily individual needs may differ from that of the RDV.
-Our friend and partner Dr. Tieraona Low Dog’s book, Fortify Your Life: Your Guide to Vitamins, Minerals and More is an excellent resource for those who seek more information.
+Our friend and partner, Tieraona Low Dog, published Fortify Your Life: Your Guide to Vitamins, Minerals and More as an excellent resource for those who seek more information.

 1 Changes in USDA Food Composition Data for 43 Garden Crops, 1950 to 1999.
 Davis et al. Journal of the American College of Nutrition.
 Vol. 23, No. 6, 669–682 (2004)